mbrobbel/narrow/README.md

 ## Minimum supported Rust version

-This crate requires Rust nightly.
+The minimum supported Rust version (MSRV) for this crate is Rust 1.65.0.

 ## License